 Youngtown is a somewhat small town located in the state of Arizona.
 With a population of 6,613 people and two constituent neighborhoods, Youngtown is the 64th largest community in Arizona.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Youngtown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Youngtown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Youngtown are a mix of both white- and blue-collar jobs.
 Overall, Youngtown is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Youngtown who work in office and administrative support (15.11%), sales jobs (14.57%), and food service (7.69%).
+There are especially a lot of people living in Youngtown who work in office and administrative support (18.67%), sales jobs (12.17%), and food service (9.85%).

-The percentage of adults in Youngtown with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.15% of adults in Youngtown have a bachelor's degree or advanced degree.
+The citizens of Youngtown are slightly less educated than the national average of 21.84% for the average city or town: 13.31% of adults in Youngtown have a bachelor's degree or advanced degree

+Youngtown is an extremely ethnically-diverse town.
 The people who call Youngtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Youngtown residents report their race to be White, followed by Black or African-American.
 Youngtown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.75% of the town’s residents.
+People of Hispanic or Latino origin account for 33.96% of the town’s residents.
 Important ancestries of people in Youngtown include English, Irish, Italian, and French .

 The most common language spoken in Youngtown is English.
 Other important languages spoken here include Spanish and Arabic.